 A: We know it’s confusing, but please know that your faculty members are trying to balance safety with what makes the most sense for the kind of learning that is taking place in the class.
 So, for instance, large lectures are safer when done online and there isn’t a huge difference between sitting in a lecture hall and watching a lecture online.
 Small discussion courses, labs, studio courses, courses with active learning are best in person (although we’ve been working hard to beef up our skills to create these experiences online, too).
 We are trying to balance what students need with keeping everyone safe.
 Making smart decisions about when to be virtual and when to be in person allows us to give all students the best possible learning environment.

-Q: What will classes be like this semester?
+Q: What will classes be like this year?

-A: Classes will be different this semester.
+A: Classes will be different.
 Some will be largely in-person, and some will be online, but most will be hybrid classes, combining in-person and online components.

 Courses that are fully online will include opportunities for students to interact with the instructor and each other.
 Students may enroll in online courses, hybrid courses, or a mix of both.

-Please note that all classes will have some online components during fall semester, at least during the last two weeks of the semester.
+Please note that all classes will have some online components this year.
+In fall, this includes the last two weeks of the semester; in spring, it includes the first two weeks.

 Q: Will online classes have recorded lectures or scheduled class meeting times?